 Slow-Motion Strength Training.

-I want you to think about motions, plains of motions that your body naturally does.
+I want you to think about motions, trains of motions that your body naturally does.
 So we’re gonna actually break your workout in two different motions.
 First, we talk about slow-motion strength training.

 #1 Bodybuilding Squats.